 Becoming a married couple transforms relationships into a formal partnership intended to be something that will help us in carrying out the rest of our lives.
 However, when it comes down to business within that partnership, many couples have split opinions.
-It’s either the best decision they have ever made or something that they firmly regret.
+Starting a business with your spouse is either the best decision spouses ever make or something that they firmly regret.

 Ones that find success in such an endeavour preach their experiences and stress how important it is to balance out your marriage to have success in business.
 Ones that don’t usually go through a bitter divorce with an additional financial strain on both the business and the marriage side of things.
 In any case, these are the two extremes that rarely happen – the real truth is usually somewhere in between.

 Errors in judgement can occur even more so in this situation.
 While strained by the business side of things you are also emotionally challenged here.
 Your significant other might not have the vigilance you have and vice-versa.
 Due to the complexity of such an interwoven relationship I will list a couple of essential tips to find the balance and pave that road to success.

 Partners usually want to help each other by any means necessary.
 This usually implies getting involved in actions your significant other does.
 This is fundamentally wrong because you will interfere with something your partner is focused on.
 Help by any means if necessary, but make sure you don’t peek into the bushes too much.